-Roseville Electric Utility does not currently have any distribution recloser equipment installed on electric supply circuits and thus no policy is currently needed:
+Roseville Electric Utility's electric system is predominantly underground.
+The system does not currently have any distribution recloser equipment installed on electric supply circuits and thus no policy is currently needed:

 REU does not have 12kV reclosers located along distribution feeders.
 Reclosing operations are performed by feeder breakers located in REU's substations.
 In most instances, the reclose function is set to operate once for underground feeders and twice for overhead feeders.
 In most cases, 60kV substation line breakers are set to reclose one time.